-We have a variety of positions that range from hourly student office assistant positions to graduate administrative assistantships to full-time work.
+We have a variety of positions that range from Community Organizing Student Interns (COSI's) to graduate administrative assistantships to full-time work.
 Below you will find the positions that are open at the moment.
 Thank you for stopping by.
 Should you have any questions, please do not hesitate to contact us at (301) 314-8600 or via email at MICAfirstname.lastname@example.org

 The University of Maryland is an Affirmative Action, Equal Opportunity Employer

 The University of Maryland actively subscribes to a policy of equal employment opportunity and will not discriminate against any employee on the basis of race, color, creed, sex, sexual orientation, marital status, personal appearance, age, national origin, political affiliation, physical or mental disability, or on the basis or the exercise of rights secured by the First Amendment of the United States Constitution.